-16.45 Holiday pay shall be paid based on the number of hours in the employee's regular work shift.
+16.4 Holiday pay shall be paid based on the number of hours in the employee's regular work shift.
 A regular work shift is considered to be eight (8), nine (9) or ten (10) hours per day for full-time employees.
-If a full-time employee is regularly scheduled to work ten (10) hours on a holiday, the employee shall be eligible for ten (10) hours of holiday pay; if a full-time employee is regularly scheduled to work nine (9) hours on a holiday, the employee is regularly scheduled to work nine (9) hours on a holiday, the employee is regularly scheduled to work nine (9) hours on a holiday, the employee shall be eligible for nine (9) hours of holiday pay; if a full-time employee is regularly scheduled to work nine (9) hours of holiday pay.
+If a full-time employee is regularly scheduled to work ten (10) hours on a holiday, the employee shall be eligible for ten (10) hours of holiday pay; if a full-time employee is regularly scheduled to work nine (9) hours on a holiday, the employee shall be eligible for nine (9) hours of holiday pay; if a full-time employee is regularly scheduled to work eight (8) hours the employee shall be eligible for eight (8) hours of holiday pay.
 If the number of hours a full-time employee is regularly scheduled to work is changed, holiday pay shall be changed accordingly.